OkbaHamdi/OkbaHamdi/README.md

 ### Hey there 👋, I'm Okba
+As a curious and motivated computer science engineering student, I am passionate about exploring a broad range of technologies.
+My love for problem-solving drives me to continuously learn and grow my skills, with particular interests in web and mobile development, artificial intelligence, distributed systems, and beyond.
+I am excited to take on new challenges and opportunities as I strive to become a knowledgeable and versatile computer science engineer.
 I'm a Computer science student interested in Competitve programming .</br>
 I want to extend my knowlege in this field and especially in advanced algorithms .</br>
 I aim to acquire extendable knowledge also about security , mobile and web development ...</br>